magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44533-discount-incorrectly-applied-to-bundle-child-product.md

 <ins>Steps to reproduce</ins>:

 1. Create a simple product with price of 50$.
-1. Create a bundle product, and assign the simple product as the only option for the bundle product.
+1. Create a bundled product, and assign the simple product as the only option for the bundled product.
 1. Create a Cart Price Rule with:

     * Condition: "If the total amount is greater than 130$"